GregKaighin/bedfordshire-bicycle-club/README.md

 As a visitor to Bedfordshire Bicycle Club website I expect/want/need:
 1. To be able to navigate the website easily and to quickly find the information I am looking for.
 2. To get information about Bedfordshire Bicycle Club.
 3. To get information about upcoming club events.
-4. To be able to plan routes for club bike rides.
+4. To be able to view club cycling routes and to plan my own routes.
 5. To find information about local bike shops.
 6. To access the website on my phone, tablet and computer.
 7. For the website to have a coherent look.